 I am incredibly honoured in being chosen to receive a Pinnacle Scholarship.
 Receiving the scholarship will allow me to do better in my studies by taking away some of the financial burdens associated with university.
 This will make the overall year less stressful for me, which in turn enables me to focus on my education goals with more motivation and clarity.

 As the Scholarship does not just provide financial aid, I look forward to further developing my personal skills through the Foundation and engagement with my mentor.
-I hope that the things I learn will in the future assist me in helping out the LGBT+ community and that one day I can inspire those that have been in my position to achieve their goals.
+I hope that the things I learn will in the future assist me in helping out the LGBTIQ+ community and that one day I can inspire those that have been in my position to achieve their goals.

 Sydney NSW, Bachelor Arts/Applied Science (Hons)

 I am extremely honoured and grateful to become a scholar for the Pinnacle Foundation.
 This scholarship has given me opportunities I never thought possible allowing me to overcome so much of the stress that comes with attending university during a very turbulent time in my life.

 The Pinnacle Foundation has opened many doors for me, especially through the mentorship program, and I am extremely excited to meet my new mentor and building a long-lasting relationship.
 I am determined to use these opportunities to the best of my ability, and hopefully I can make a difference in both the Scientific, and LGBTIQ+ community.

 I have so much gratitude and I am extremely humbled to be selected as one out of few people to be receiving the 2017 Pinnacle Foundation scholarship.
 Living in a society that can be at times daunting for LGBTIQ+ youth, It is refreshing to see organisations such as the Pinnacle Foundation aid queer youth like myself in times of need.